NikitaShivale/Movie-Review-App/README.md

 This is a Movie Review Application in Angular

-Follow the following steps run the application.
+Follow the following steps to run the application.

 ## Development server